Travel Guide to Shenandoah National Park and Skyline Drive

 Wildlife abounds in the park, including deer, black bear, turkeys and many species of birds and butterflies.

-Shenandoah National Park is always open.
+Shenandoah National Park is always open, during normal times.
 However, portions of Skyline Drive, the only public road through the park, are periodically closed during inclement weather.
 Visitors may still enter the park on foot to hike even when the drive is closed.

 Most facilities in the park, including visitor centers, lodging and dining, campgrounds, and picnic grounds begin opening in March and close by late November.